internalfx/rethinkdb-regrid/README.md

 ##### Description

 Returns a read stream for finding files via regular expression.
-The stream emits objects as they are found, this can be a long running operation.
+The stream emits objects as they are found, and can be a long running operation.

 You may optionally call `toArray()` on the returned stream to coerce it to an array.
-This can fail if the result set is very large.
+This may fail if the result set is very large.
 You may optionally call with limit to prevent this.

 ##### Example